 The present cylindrical “D9” tower was installed on the west pier in 1995.
 Though it fulfills its duty well, it lacks the charm and intrigue of its predecessors.
-The old red tower from the west pier can reportedly be seen at the Rochester Gas and Electric’s Russell Station in Greece, New York, where it is obscured from view by vegetation.
+The old red tower from the west pier is currently located at the Rochester Gas and Electric’s Russell Station in Greece, New York, where it is obscured from view by vegetation.
 A skeletal tower replaced the wooden lighthouse on the east pier in 1947.
 A post light currently marks the east pier, and the 1947 tower can be seen at Shumway Marina on the east bank of the river.

 Located at the end of the pier on the western side of the entrance to the Genesee River.
 The lighthouse is owned by the Coast Guard.
 Pier open, tower closed.